 Is there anything I can do online or virtually to build up my experience?

 Yes, I believe there are two things you can do to directly build up your experience and 1 tip that is essential for your career success (#3).

 In this podcast I go over these three tips:

 1. Citizen science: How to find a program and if you should put it on your resume

 This strategy worked for Jeffrey Hunter who started his wildlife career at 40.
 Listen to his interview here.

 2. Become a naturalist

-3. Learn about the jobs you want right now using my Job Planner
+3. Learn about the jobs you want right now using my Job Tracker

 Blog Posts and Resources Mentioned

-I created the job planner to help you notice the jobs you are actually interested in as well as keep track of how often the become available and the skills you need for them.
+I created the Job Tracker to help you notice the jobs you are actually interested in as well as keep track of how often the become available and the skills you need for them.